How to Accept Credit Card Payments Over the Phone

 Record all relevant transaction information

-Check the billing and shipping address
+Check the shipping and billing address

 Get additional details for your records

+Because of the higher fraud risk, it’s a good idea to ask for identification that can be checked in the case that something goes wrong with the order.
 Obtain the customer’s driver’s license number, birth date, and phone number (if your state permits).
 Securely store these details until the transaction is complete and the customer is satisfied with their purchase.

 Require the purchaser’s signature upon delivery

-Adhere to PCI compliance requirements
+Adhere to PCI DSS compliance requirements

 If your business takes credit card numbers by any method, especially in paper form, you must comply with PCI (payment card industry) requirements for secure storage of customers’ personal data.
 Work with your merchant services provider to ensure compliance.
+In general, it isn’t recommended to physically store card details due to the risk they could be stolen or lost.

+Also, consider that a customer is purchasing a product they haven’t personally seen.
+Perhaps they might think the product isn’t as advertised, or they feel they’ve received an incorrect bill.
 To minimize unpleasant disputes, carefully describe the product before the buyer commits to purchase it.
 Clearly post your business’ return policy in your retail store and on your company website.

-Making the Right Choice
+Making the Right Choice: Choose Payment Depot

 Now, you’ve learned the distinction between a merchant account provider and a payment service provider.
 You’ve gotten an overview of the equipment and costs involved in processing phone-based purchase transactions.